silogen/kaiwo/docs/docs/aim/service.md

 1. **Explicit templateRef**: If `spec.templateRef` is specified, the controller searches for a template with that name (namespace-scoped first, then cluster-scoped).
 If the template is not found, the service enters a `Degraded` state.

-2. **Automatic selection**: If `templateRef` is omitted, the controller inspects the referenced AIMImage (namespace-scoped first, then cluster-scoped) and waits for the templates that point to that image to become `Available`.
+2. **Automatic selection**: If `templateRef` is omitted, the controller inspects the referenced AIMModel (namespace-scoped first, then cluster-scoped) and waits for the templates that point to that image to become `Available`.
 It then filters candidates using any service overrides (metric, precision, GPU selector) and the GPUs currently present in the cluster.
 If exactly one candidate remains, that template is selected.
 If no candidates remain—or multiple viable templates remain after filtering—the service reports a failure condition explaining the issue.

 3. **Override handling**: If `spec.overrides` is specified, the controller modifies the template name by appending a hash suffix and creates a derived template.
 See [Template derivation](#template-derivation-and-overrides) below.